 - Drizzle olive oil over the top and sprinkle the pinch of salt.

 - Bake in your oven for 2-3 hours (depending on thickness of slices).
 You'll know they're done when the edges start to shrivel up.

-- If you have slices with varying thickness, check at the 2 hour mark and remove any slices that are getting browned or dried.
+- If you have slices with varying thickness, check at the 2 hour mark and remove any slices that are getting browned or overly dried.